Artist Statement

 Aoife Scott’s practice is deeply rooted in her intimate relationship with the natural world.
 Being a year-round sea swimmer and mountain runner, Scott responds to the landscapes she traverses.
 She translates her experiences into abstract lines and marks on canvas, paper, and copper, exploring themes of ecological consciousness and human connection to the living world.

-In her recent exhibition Solastalgia through the use of particular materials Scott explored a tension between our connection and disconnection to the natural world and our psychological responses to specific environments and ecosystems.
+In her last solo exhibition Solastalgia through the use of particular materials Scott explored a tension between our connection and disconnection to the natural world and our psychological responses to specific environments and ecosystems.
 She endeavoured to reconnect with nature by tapping into her inner child through play, as childhood can be a time when we feel most connected to the natural world and experience a sense of uninhibited freedom.
 While the work celebrated the energy and beauty of wilder places, it also looked at the fragility and collapse of these environments.
 The prevalent view which regards the natural world as a resource to exploit, consume and pollute, deeply disconnects us from the living world.
 Scott strives to use colour, energy, material and dissonance in her work to stimulate an important conversation about our responsibilities for personal, collective and planetary well-being.